NwAKGit/Toreoiscool.github.io/index.md

 ### 1. Home Cybersecurity Lab
 **Overview**:
 Built a lab environment to simulate SOC workflows and practice incident response.
+You can find where to access the log [here](https://github.com/NwAKGit/nwakgit.github.io/blob/main/READ%20ME%20build%20SIEM%20with%20elastic%20Stack)

 **Key Features**:
 - Implemented Elastic Stack for log collection, analysis, and real-time alerting.